IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 One of the primary purposes for Dataverse APIs in the first place is to enable integrations with third party software.
 Integrations are listed in the following places:

 - The :doc:`/admin/integrations` section of the Admin Guide.
-- The :doc:`/developers/external-tools` section of the Developer Guide.
+- The :doc:`/api/external-tools` section this guide.
 - The :doc:`apps` section of this guide.

 |Start| Good starting points are the three sections above to get a sense of third-party software that already integrates with Dataverse, followed by the :doc:`getting-started` section.